Gold Coast (British colony): Economic and social development in the British colony

 The colony assisted Britain in both World War I and World War II.
 From 1914 to 1918, the Gold Coast Regiment served with distinction in battles against German forces in Cameroon and in the long East Africa campaign.
 In World War II, troops from the Gold Coast emerged with even greater prestige after outstanding service in such places as Ethiopia and Burma.
 In the ensuing years, however, postwar problems of inflation and instability severely hampered readjustment for returning veterans, who were in the forefront of growing discontent and unrest.
-Their war service and veterans' associations had broadened their horizons, making it difficult for them to return to the humble and circumscribed positions set aside for Africans by the colonial authorities.(See also Gold Coast in World War II).
+Their war service and veterans' associations had broadened their horizons, making it difficult for them to return to the humble and circumscribed positions set aside for Africans by the colonial authorities.
+(See also Gold Coast in World War II).

 Nationalism

-As the country developed economically, the focus of government power gradually shifted from the hands of the governor and his officials into those of Ghanaians.
+As the country developed economically, the power gradually shifted from the hands of the governor and his officials into those of Ghanaians.
 The changes resulted from the gradual development of a strong spirit of nationalism and were to result eventually in independence.
 The development of national consciousness accelerated quickly after World War II, when, in addition to ex-servicemen, a substantial group of urban African workers and traders emerged to lend mass support to the aspirations of a small educated minority.
 Once the movement had begun, events moved rapidly—not always fast enough to satisfy the nationalist leaders, but still at a pace that surprised not only the colonial government but many of the more conservative African elements as well.